Pakistan approves Russia's Sputnik-V COVID-19 vaccine for emergency use

 The Russian vaccine is administered in two shots, three weeks apart, has a six-month shelf life and is stored at -18 Celsius, according to an official document on the vaccine’s authorisation.

-The authorisation to M/s AGP Ltd, Karachi as sole proprietor of M/s Russian Direct Investment Fund is valid till April 1, 2021, the document said, adding it was for immunisation of individuals above 18 years of age.
+The authorisation to M/s AGP Ltd, Karachi as sole proprietor of the RDIF is valid till April 1, 2021, the document said, adding it was for immunisation of individuals above 18 years of age.

 A fourth vaccine candidate, developed by CanSino Biologics Inc (CanSinoBIO), has also completed clinical trials in the South Asian nation of 220 million people, showing 65.7% efficacy in symptomatic cases and a 90.98% success rate in severe cases in an interim analysis of global trials, Sultan said on Monday.